You know those kitchen cabinets or that retro piece of furniture has great potential somewhere under those multiple layers of paint.

 You’ll need more than a heat gun and sandpaper to bring out the true beauty of the wood surfaces beneath the painted surface.
 Be sure to follow a guide and use all precautions when you decide to remove paint.

-Once you’ve decided to DIY, make sure you’re using the best products and process for your job.
+Once you’ve decided to DIY, make sure you’re using the best products and processes for your job.
 When you want to remove paint from wood, you can choose sanding, heat, or chemical paint strippers for your paint removal projects.

 Whichever method or product you choose, be sure to read all the fine print about the way to use it properly.